Noelle Campbell-Sharp

 Noelle Campbell-Sharp (born 1943 in County Wexford) is an Irish artistic promoter, gallerist and philanthropist, formerly a journalist, editor and publisher of multiple Irish magazine titles.
-She operates an art gallery in Dublin, has been a member of the Arts Council of Ireland, and has led the Cill Rialaig project in County Kerry, which has hosted more than 5,000 artists since its establishment in 1991.
+She has operated an art gallery in Dublin, been a member of the Arts Council of Ireland, and has led the Cill Rialaig project in County Kerry, which has hosted more than 5,000 artists since its establishment in 1991.

 Life

 Campbell-Sharp was born in 1943 in Wexford, and was given away at birth, with IEP£100 to be fostered as a Catholic, and then adopted by the Roche family, growing up in County Wexford.
 She has described how her mother had run away to Northern Ireland, became pregnant at 20 with an American partner, and later built a career in a medical field in the UK.
 She researched her birth background, and while her mother died before they could meet, she became acquainted with a half-brother and two half-sisters, and other relatives.

-Roche acquired a love of history and military matters from her father, and went on to collect Napoleon memorabilia.
+Roche acquired a love of history and military matters from her father, and went on to collect memorabilia related to Napoleon.
 She left school at the age of 15, after taking her Intermediate Certificate.